WordPress/gutenberg/docs/reference-guides/filters/editor-filters.md

 remove_action( 'enqueue_block_editor_assets', 'wp_enqueue_editor_block_directory_assets' );
 ```

-## Block Patterns
+## Patterns

 ### `should_load_remote_block_patterns`

 Default `true`.
-The filter is checked when registering remote block patterns, set to false to disable.
+The filter is checked when registering remote patterns, set to false to disable.

 For example, to disable use: